15 Potential Health Benefits Of Avocado Leaf

 Fiber makes it easier to go to the bathroom regularly and can help prevent digestive problems like constipation, diverticulitis, and hemorrhoids.

-8. May Support Respiratory Health
+8. Aiding Respiratory Health

 There are chemicals in avocado leaves that may help with breathing problems by reducing inflammation and fighting off harmful bacteria and viruses.